nicbou/nicolasbouliane.com/content/projects/new-timeline.md

 If I give you a database dump, you need a few specialised tools to peek at what's inside.
 If you want a nice user interface to see the data, you'll likely have to write your own.

 My websites used to have big databases like that.
-To read from these databases, I had to set up an elaborate software project with gigabytes of dependencies: docker, PHP, MySQL, some content management system... what a pain!
+To read those, I had to set up an elaborate software project with gigabytes of dependencies: docker, PHP, MySQL, some content management system... what a pain!

 Now these websites are just a collection of markdown files.
 Each page is a plain text file in a folder.
-It's easy to reason about the site structure, and to edit the content.
+It's easy to reason about the site structure, and to edit the content with the software I want.

 I didn't want this timeline to be a complex system with a cryptic database.
 I wanted it to be just another way to visualise my personal files.
 I wanted to point it at a bunch of folders and say "make a timeline out of this".